Scalr/scalr-vscode/README.md

 # Scalr VSCode Extension

 ## Overview
-The Scalr VSCode Extension is a powerful tool designed to streamline your Terraform workflows by integrating Scalr functionalities directly into your Visual Studio Code environment.
+The Scalr VSCode Extension is a tool designed to streamline your Terraform workflows by integrating Scalr directly into your Visual Studio Code environment.
 This extension allows you to manage workspaces, monitor runs, and access critical information about your infrastructure—without leaving your code editor.

 ## Features
 - **Workspace Management**: View a comprehensive list of available workspaces for logged-in users.